Ecstatic Moroccans celebrate World Cup victory over Portugal

 “You come in as an underdog and then you win.
 It’s Arab pride,” al-Rayes said.
 “All Arab countries were here in the stadium supporting Morocco.”

-Palestinians packed cafes and a sporting hall, turned into a free World Cup viewing venue by Qatar for residents of the impoverished Gaza, cheering and rejoicing at the victory.
+Palestinians packed cafes and a sporting hall, turned into a free World Cup viewing venue by Qatar for residents of the impoverished Gaza.
 Some held posters with Palestinian and Moroccan flags and a slogan that said: “One People, One Country.”

-Morocco’s victory in Qatar has touched Palestinians since the players and many of their supporters expressed solidarity on and off the field during the World Cup.
+Morocco’s success has touched Palestinians since the players and many of their supporters expressed solidarity on and off the field during the World Cup.
 Palestinian flags were regularly featured in groups of Morocco’s supporters in Qatar and among fans celebrating in Europe.
 On Tuesday, some of the team’s players unfurled Palestinian flags on the field after they defeated Spain.

 “It’s an indescribable feeling.
 I swear, it’s as if it’s Palestinians that were playing,” said Ibrahim al-Lilli, a Morocco supporter in Gaza.

 Similar scenes were seen in the Israeli-occupied West Bank.
-Palestinians took to the streets, cars honking and people waving Palestinian and Moroccan flags.
+Palestinians took to the streets, cars honking.
 In Nablus, video posted on social media showed groups of Palestinians chanting “Morocco!” under the watchful eye of Israeli soldiers across the street.

 “It’s beautiful,” said 23-year-old Abdullaziz Errayes, who is from Libya and had his national flag tied around his neck like a superhero cape as he was leaving the stadium in Doha.
 “It’s the first Arab, the first African country to reach the semifinals.
 Morocco is representing us.”